Interview by Giulia Ottavia Frattini

-Umanesimo Artificiale was registered officially nearly 4 years ago when I came back to Italy after a long period living abroad.
-The ideas and the philosophy behind Umanesimo Artificiale have been in my mind for a decade at least, but I’ve never had occasion to sit down and properly shape an organisation.
-It was born mainly for two reasons: first because when I moved back to Fano, my hometown a relatively small city, after 14 years living through Europe and Asia, I realised that if I didn’t start something on my own, I would have gone mad here.
+Umanesimo Artificiale has registered officially nearly 4 years ago when I came back to Italy after a long period of living abroad.
+The ideas and the philosophy behind Umanesimo Artificiale have been in my mind for over a decade at least, but I’ve never had the occasion to sit down and properly shape an organisation.
+It was born mainly for two reasons: first because when I moved back to Fano, my hometown, a relatively small city, after 14 years of living in Europe and Asia, I realised that if I didn’t start something on my own, I would have gone mad here.

 We started as an artist platform.
 However, we are slowly moving towards a studio and multidisciplinary research practice because of the projects we are working on, the projects they commission us and the relationship we are building with artists and designers, which are stronger and more durable.

-However, our core values are still the same: trying to create a more fertile relationship between humans and machines with our activities, and to explore a common understanding between human intelligence and artificial intelligence with our projects.
-Therefore, almost any project we initiate, any event we produce, or any workshop we teach have a strong component of coding and software development.
+However, our core values are still the same: trying to create a more fertile relationship between humans and machines with our activities and exploring a common understanding between human intelligence and artificial intelligence with our projects.
+Therefore, almost any project we initiate, any event we produce, or any workshop we teach has a strong component of coding and software development.